What Does the Ohio Whistleblower Protection Act Cover?

 Section 4113.51(A) of the Ohio Revised Code (O.R.C.) states

-If an employee becomes aware in the course of the employee’s employment of a violation of any state or federal statute or any ordinance or regulation of a political subdivision that the employee’s employer has authority to correct, and the employee reasonably believes that the violation is a criminal offense that is likely to cause an imminent risk of physical harm to persons or a hazard to public health or safety, a felony, or an improper solicitation for a contribution, the employee orally shall notify the employee’s supervisor or other responsible officer of the employee’s employer of the violation and subsequently shall file with that supervisor or officer a written report that provides sufficient detail to identify and describe the violation.
+If an employee becomes aware in the course of the employee’s employment of a violation of any state or federal statute or any ordinance or regulation of a political subdivision that the employee’s employer has the authority to correct, and the employee reasonably believes that the violation is a criminal offense that is likely to cause an imminent risk of physical harm to persons or a hazard to public health or safety, a felony, or an improper solicitation for a contribution, the employee orally shall notify the employee’s supervisor or other responsible officers of the employee’s employer of the violation and subsequently shall file with that supervisor or officer a written report that provides sufficient detail to identify and describe the violation.

-Upon receiving a whistleblower report, the law enforcement group, regulatory agency or employer must conduct a good faith investigation to determine the accuracy of the report.
+Upon receiving a whistleblower report, the law enforcement group, regulatory agency, or employer must conduct a good faith investigation to determine the accuracy of the report.
 When a report is corroborated, a solution should be implemented.

 O.R.C.
 4113.51(B) lists the following adverse employment actions as examples of retaliation against a whistleblower:

 - Removing or suspending the employee from employment;

 - Withholding from the employee salary increases or employee benefits to which the employee is otherwise entitled;

 - Denying the employee a promotion that otherwise would have been received; [or]

 - Reducing the employee in pay or position.